-My research for Dash took me to Paris, New York, London, across Ireland, and through various corners of the U.S. Besides doing extensive archival work, I interviewed about 100 people who had worked, or just been influenced, by Snow, among them: the photographer Henri Cartier-Bresson; the couturier Hubert de Givenchy; Ned Rorem, the noted composer; and many others.
+My research for Dash took me to Paris, New York, London, across Ireland, and through various corners of the U.S. Besides doing extensive archival work, I interviewed about 100 people who had worked with, or just been influenced by, Carmel Snow, among them: the photographer Henri Cartier-Bresson; the couturier Hubert de Givenchy; Ned Rorem, the noted composer; and many others.
 Richard Avedon, the famous photographer, summed up her influence most succinctly: “Carmel Snow taught me everything I know,” he told me, in one of the last interviews he gave before his death in 2004.

 For more details about Dash and some of my other published works, please click on the 'Reviews' tab above.

 My other recent books include two anthologies compiled for Algonquin Books of Chapel Hill.
 In each case, I edited the collection, while also contributing the introduction and an essay of my own.